Salient Issue

 1. Preventive and mitigating measures

-Fairtrade utilises a variety of tools to prevent and mitigate3 the risks around living wage at the plantation and farmer organisation level.
+Fairtrade utilises a variety of tools to prevent and mitigate2 the risks around living wage at the plantation and farmer organisation level.

-The Fairtrade Standards are one of the tools.
+The Fairtrade Standards are one of these tools.
 The Standards include several requirements on wages:

 • Deductions and in-kind benefits.
 All deductions from wages must be legal, approved by the workers, and in line with the actual costs of the offered in-kind benefit.
 Where housing is provided by the company, it must be in decent condition, regularly maintained and not over-priced.